codefresh-io/docs.codefresh.io/_docs/incubation/arm-support.md

 Once ARM support is enabled for your account, there is no other special requirement to start building ARM images.

-Just read the normal Codefresh documentation
+Just read the normal Codefresh documentation:

 * [Introduction to Pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/)
 * [Creating a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/)